EthanAI/ParkingGarageApp/README.md

 			Button - remember garage
 			'how many car entrances does this garage have?'
 1-2-3-4+ Recognize different entry vectors
+			Recognize entry time
+				GPS not Changing / Accuracy (error) rises and stays fixed This seems most reliable measure (at home, how about for school?)
+					Sometimes flucutation at the end (park near window) need to cut off Age?
+					Network seems to be working,
+						..sometimes
+					Not so great with gps
+				Slow speed, then speed not changing
+					Humans:
+						Walk - 1.5 m/s
+						Run - 7 m/s

 			Different directions of approach
 			Different locations of parking start
 				Gps loss